 Steps to get you out of the discomfort of mental filtering.

 Emotions are powerful.
 If you are working a job that makes you unhappy, it makes sense that you would fixate on Monday.
-Likewise, if you are struggling with anxiety/depression, it makes sense to fixate on whatever triggers the emotions that you associate with your anxiety/depression.
+Likewise, if you struggle with anxiety/depression, it makes sense to fixate on whatever triggers the emotions you associate with your anxiety/depression.

 Thoughts and feelings inform actions.
-If you are engaging in mental filtering and fixating on the next day, being Monday, what actions are you likely engaging in?
+If you are engaging in mental filtering and fixating on the next day, being Monday, what actions are you likely engaging in with this unhelpful thinking style?
 Are you spending your last day off moping around and not wanting to do fun things because you are fixated on the negatives?